 - Develop a Schedule: Set a routine to use the bathroom every 2–3 hours to prevent bladder overactivity or underactivity.

-How Is Bladder Cancer Detected?
+How is Bladder Cancer Detected?

 Bladder cancer is typically detected through a combination of medical tests and evaluations.
 Early diagnosis is crucial for effective treatment.
 Common diagnostic methods include: